-ID# Date Requester Questions/Comments Response Responder Date Responded Response Status 13.39 11/5/2020 David Gloski the same pumping station.
+ID# Date Requester Questions/Comments Response Responder Date Responded Response Status 13.39 11/5/2020 David Gloski The new design has no need for that because they're not using the same pumping station.
 Can you explain this?
 Looking at a map, Bethany is so small in terms of area, yet the forebay looked so big.
 Before, there was water being stored there and now it's just being pumped out to Bethany.
 It looks like the water storage is no longer really the focus.
 Can you explain this?
-Are there side effects since previously water was going to The main purpose of a potential Southern Forebay is to provide the balancing act for dual conveyance to allow the existing south Delta facilities and the new Delta conveyance project to work together.
-A certain amount of storage is needed because both the DCP and SWP would share the Banks Pumping Plant.
-That balance is needed to equalize so they can work together.
-Since Bethany Reservoir Alternative would not use Banks Pumping Plant, the Bethany Reservoir Pumping Plant would discharge directly into Bethany Reservoir and continue to flow down the California Aqueduct or South Bay Aqueduct.
-Therefore, the flows would be balanced in the Bethany Reservoir without the need for storage.
-Phil Ryan 12/9/2020 Responded 13.40 11/5/2020 David Gloski Is there any connection between the new Bethany line and the existing Clifton Forebay?
+Are there side effects since previously water was going to balancing act for dual conveyance to allow the existing south Delta facilities and the new Delta conveyance project to work together.
+A certain amount of storage is needed because both the DCP and SWP would share Phil Ryan 12/9/2020 Responded 13.40 11/5/2020 David Gloski Is there any connection between the new Bethany line and the existing Clifton Forebay?
 Is there any way to store water in there?
 The conceptual Bethany alternative does not include changes to the existing Clifton Court Forebay.
 Phil Ryan 12/9/2020 Responded 13.41 11/5/2020 Mike Moran The reason to have both the tunnel and the pipeline is because of the substrate, right?
 It will be tunneled through the rock and the tunnel will go through softer ground?
 In the conceptual Bethany alterantive, the first tunnel would pass underneath the existing CVP Delta-Mendota Discharge penstocks.
 The second tunnel would be constructed under the conservation easement to avoid surface impacts.
 Phil Ryan 12/9/2020 Responded 13.42 11/5/2020 Mike Moran To clarify, the purpose of the forebay is not storage during high flow events, it was just to set up the water to be pumped through the Banks plant?
 Are there any capacity issues at Bethany to hold Banks and the pipeline going full-bore?
 The conceptual Southern Forebay provides equalization storage to manage inflow to the Banks Pumping Plant.
 The Banks Pumping Plant can pump as much as about 11,000 cfs and the DCP can provide up to 6,000 cfs.
 The Clifton Court Forebay system can operate at the 11,000 cfs capacity.
 The Southern Forebay would balance these two flows to the SWP.
 The canal downstream of the Banks Pumping Plant was designed for the same capacity as the Banks Pumping Plant.
-Under the Bethany Reservoir Alternative, if the Bethany Reservoir Pumping Plant operates at 6,000 cfs, then the Banks Pumping Plant would operate 12/9/2020 Responded 13.43 11/5/2020 David Gloski at less than about 5,000 cfs.
+Under the Bethany Reservoir Alternative, if the Bethany Reservoir Pumping Plant operates at 6,000 cfs, then the Banks Pumping Plant would operate 12/9/2020 Responded 13.43 11/5/2020 David Gloski It seems that there are these two parallel systems and pumping plants together.
+In terms of operational flexibility, if something happened at one and the other needed to be used, would you consider tying those two together?
+If there was a forebay there, there would be flexibility, right? at less than about 5,000 cfs.
 The conceptual Bethany Reservoir alternative does provide operational flexibility for water conveyance from Bethany Reservoir downstream.
 It would also allow one or the other pumping system (Banks or Bethany) to be out of service and still maintain substantial flows.
 By being separate, they provide flexibility.
 Phil Ryan 12/9/2020 Responded